edespino/cloudberry-site/docs/sql-stmts/create-sequence.md

 SELECT setval('myserial', 201);
 ```

-But the following query will be rejected in Cloudberry Database because it operates on distributed data:
+But the following query will be rejected in Apache Cloudberry because it operates on distributed data:

 ```sql
 INSERT INTO product VALUES (setval('myserial', 201), 'gizmo');
 ```

 In a regular (non-distributed) database, functions that operate on the sequence go to the local sequence table to get values as they are needed.
-In Cloudberry Database, however, keep in mind that each segment is its own distinct database process.
+In Apache Cloudberry, however, keep in mind that each segment is its own distinct database process.
 Therefore the segments need a single point of truth to go for sequence values so that all segments get incremented correctly and the sequence moves forward in the right order.
-A sequence server process runs on the coordinator and is the point-of-truth for a sequence in a Cloudberry Database distributed database.
+A sequence server process runs on the coordinator and is the point-of-truth for a sequence in a Apache Cloudberry distributed database.
 Segments get sequence values at runtime from the coordinator.

-Because of this distributed sequence design, there are some limitations on the functions that operate on a sequence in Cloudberry Database:
+Because of this distributed sequence design, there are some limitations on the functions that operate on a sequence in Apache Cloudberry:

 - `lastval()` and `currval()` functions are not supported.
 - `setval()` can only be used to set the value of the sequence generator on the coordinator, it cannot be used in subqueries to update records on distributed table data.
 - `nextval()` sometimes grabs a block of values from the coordinator for a segment to use, depending on the query.
 So values may sometimes be skipped in the sequence if all of the block turns out not to be needed at the segment level.
-Note that a regular PostgreSQL database does this too, so this is not something unique to Cloudberry Database.
+Note that a regular PostgreSQL database does this too, so this is not something unique to Apache Cloudberry.

 > **Note**
-> The default sequence cache size in Cloudberry Database is `20`.
+> The default sequence cache size in Apache Cloudberry is `20`.

 Although you cannot update a sequence directly, you can use a query like: